-- The decision to implement the CMG structure was to provide the following benefits: - support improved working scheme for Executive Team and service provision, with an improvement in management visibility and increased clinical engagement and quicker and more effective decision-making; - smaller management units to support improved operational grip and clearer management accountability; and - improved parity between the size of the units. - There is a set structure within each of the CMGs which consists of a Clinical Director, Head of Operations and Head of Nursing, along with deputies, as well as leads from Human Resources, Finance, Quality and Safety, Education and Research.
-Each of the CMGs is accountable to the Chief Operating Officer. - Weekly meetings are held with each CMG on a Friday between the Chief Operating Officer and other members of the Executive Team/Directors, with the meetings focusing on a subject on a rotational basis. - 57 The subjects cover performance, workforce, finance, cost improvement programmes and strategy.
-Representation from the CMGs during these meetings will depend on the subject being covered.
-The purpose of the
+- 55 The decision to implement the CMG structure was to provide the following benefits: - a. support an improved working scheme for Executive Team and service provision, with an improvement in management visibility and increased clinical engagement and quicker, and more effective, decision-making; - b. smaller management units to support improved operational grip and clearer management accountability; and - c. improved parity between the size of the units. - 56 There is a set structure within each of the CMGs which consists of a Clinical Director, Head of Operations and Head of Nursing, along with deputies, as well as leads from Human Resources, Finance, Quality and Safety, Education and Research.
+Each of the CMGs is accountable to the Chief Operating Officer. - 57 From October 2017, monthly meetings will be held with each CMG involving the Chief Operating Officer, Chief Financial Officer, Chief Nurse, Medical Director and Director of Workforce and Organisational Development. - 58 The purpose of these meetings will be to scrutinise CMG performance in the round.
+Critical issues will be escalated to the ensuing Executive Board.
+The Chief Executive will join these meetings quarterly and otherwise as necessary.

-- weekly meetings is to discuss performance by each of the CMGs, agree on actions to be taken and monitor progress being made on agreed actions. - These arrangements are mirrored in relation to clinical quality and safety.
-Here, the Medical Director and Chief Nurse and their senior colleagues also meet weekly on a Friday with each CMG to scrutinise clinical quality and safety issues, focusing on exceptions and where necessary discussing and agreeing corrective actions. - In addition to the weekly meetings described above, CMG Clinical Directors form part of the Executive Team which meets weekly. - In order to ensure appropriate focus on key issues, each weekly meeting of the Executive Team has a different focus on strategy; quality, and performance.
-In addition, on a quarterly basis the Executive Team focuses specifically on Workforce and Organisational development issue and on information management and technology issues. - The diagram below illustrates these arrangements:
+- 59 In addition to the monthly meetings described above, CMG Clinical Directors form part of the Executive Board which meets weekly. - 60 In order to ensure appropriate focus on key issues, each weekly meeting of the Executive Board has a different focus - on strategy; quality, and performance.
+In addition, on a quarterly basis the Executive Board focuses specifically on workforce and organisational development issues and on information management and technology issues, respectively. - 61 The diagram below illustrates these arrangements:

-- Details of the membership of, and attendance at, the Executive Boards identified above are attached at appendix 3. - A diagram illustrating the assurance and escalation arrangements in place at the Trust is attached at appendix 4. - Since the rise in profile of quality in the NHS in the aftermath of Mid Staffs and other significant failures, eg Morecambe Bay, there has been a focus on the connectivity of Trust Boards to achieve service delivery the so called Ward to Board connection.
+- 63 A diagram illustrating the assurance and escalation arrangements in place at the Trust is attached at appendix 3. - 64 Since the rise in profile of quality in the NHS in the aftermath of Mid Staffs and other significant failures, eg Morecambe Bay, there has been a focus on the connectivity of Trust Boards to achieve service delivery the so called Ward to Board connection.

-- The 'disconnect' of Trust Boards from the reality of day to day operational delivery has often been quoted as one of the key reasons for the failure to address long-term inadequate performance. - The Trust's approach to performance management aims to provide an integrated and robust monitoring and management process from specialty level through to the Trust Board.
-It is designed to capture, report, monitor, communicate and predict Trust performance for a range of national, local, strategic quality and operational targets and indicators, which assist the Trust, Clinical Management Groups (CMG) and Corporate Directorates in their understanding and management of their performance. - Data presentation is designed to be fit for purpose, informative, and clear and simple to understand / interpret, with its use of performance assessment colours and symbols which draw attention to areas of potential risk.
-A Data Quality Review Group ensures the validity and robustness of data. - The structure of the various performance reports used to evaluate performance is consistent, irrespective of whether the reported data relates to corporate, CMG or specialty areas. - The content of the reports is continually reviewed and enhanced and is readily adaptable so that, as other targets or indicators develop or emerge, they can be readily incorporated. - The current approach has evolved over a number of years.
-During this time, it has incorporated many quality management and governance measures, as well as retaining its more established measures aligned to areas such as activity, patient access and workforce management.
+- 65 The 'disconnect' of Trust Boards from the reality of day to day operational delivery has often been quoted as one of the key reasons for the failure to address long-term inadequate performance. - 66 The Trust's approach to performance management aims to provide an integrated and robust monitoring and management process from specialty level through to the Trust Board.
+It is designed to capture, report, monitor, communicate and predict Trust performance for a range of national, local, strategic quality and operational targets and indicators, which assist the Trust, Clinical Management Groups (CMG) and Corporate Directorates in their understanding and management of their performance. - 67 Data presentation is designed to be fit for purpose, informative, and clear and simple to understand / interpret, with its use of performance assessment colours and symbols which draw attention to areas of potential risk.
+A Data Quality Forum aims to ensure the validity and robustness of data. - 68 The structure of the various performance reports used to evaluate performance is consistent, irrespective of whether the reported data relates to corporate, CMG or specialty areas. - 69 The content of the reports is continually reviewed and enhanced and is readily adaptable so that, as other targets or indicators develop or emerge, they can be readily incorporated. - 70 The current approach has evolved over a number of years.
+During this time, it has incorporated many quality management and governance measures, as well as retaining more established measures aligned to areas such as activity, patient access and workforce management.